What you know about ankle sprains might be wrong

-Indeed, the International Ankle Consortium reported in 2016 that while 45 percent of all athletic injuries are ankle sprains, nearly 30,000 people sprain ankles in the U.S. every day.
+Indeed, the International Ankle Consortium reported in 2016 that while 45% of all athletic injuries are ankle sprains, nearly 30,000 people sprain ankles in the U.S. every day.
 All of those can’t be athletes.
 And more than half of those sprain sufferers never seek treatment.

-“So, knowing that any of us can suffer this kind of injury from the slightest twist, and that not just the ‘Giannis’ of the world suffer them, our focus should be on appropriate treatment and healing,” Wichman says.
+“So, knowing that any of us can suffer this kind of injury from the slightest twist, our focus should be on appropriate treatment and healing,” Wichman says.

 His best advice is to ignore how a sprain looks and treat it for how it feels.

 “There are technologies that only elite athletes used to have access to but that are available to average patients now – stem cell injections, for example, to, hopefully, speed the healing process,” Dr. Wichman says.
 “But often, the best care is the simplest, most traditional care.”